-For some reason, women with persistent pain tend to balk at self-care.
+Create a self-care list and do something from it every day.
 You need to take care of yourself during the day with at least one small act of kindness and self-compassion.

-Do a little something each day and completely focus on the task.
+Distract yourself by taking small actions.
+Do a little something each day and focus on the task.
 Get fully into it and allow your mind to move away from your body’s aches.

-This not only improves your balance and muscle strength; it also reduces stress.
+Tai Chi or Yoga not only improves your balance and muscle strength; they also reduce stress.
 Here’s a great article from Harvard Health Publishing Harvard Medical School Tai Chi and Chronic Pain.

-Your job is to do everything that will reduce inflammation in your body and food is a great place to start.
+Your job is to do everything that will reduce inflammation in your body, and food is a great place to start.
 There are too many credible sites to name.
 I’ll start you off with Foods that Fight Inflammation from Harvard Health Publishing Harvard Medical School.

 Give them credible sites that explain what you are going through.
 Take responsibility for this and understand that they do not know what you are going through if you have not shown them.